ebhtra/springboard/capstone_2/README.md

 ## Map of COVID-19 Travelers and Exploration of Their Behavior

+<b>The simplest way to view this project in its entirety is to click on the nbviewer link [HERE](https://nbviewer.jupyter.org/github/ebhtra/springboard/blob/master/capstone_2/Capstone_2_Final_Report.ipynb)</b>

+That nbviewer displays the following parts:

 <b>Sick_Travelers.pdf</b> is a short report about the patients chosen for this exploration.

 <b>Sick_Traveler_Map.pdf</b> shows an example of exploring the interactive map.